Move from resistance to collaboration in renewable energy projects.

 Vassillios Carellas, COO Arc Minerals

-Watch the ELSA ‘Bridging the gap’ video series.
+Watch the ELSA ‘Bridging the Gap’ video series.

 Peer-reviewed research answers some of the FAQ about earning local support for renewable projects.